ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week67/index.md

 In this assignment you'll implement a _static type checker_ for Diamondback (with a few extensions).
 The GitHub classroom is at: https://classroom.github.com/a/fFC2jNSB

+The test infrastructure is: https://github.com/ucsd-cse131-fa25/cobra-test/tree/main (it is new, so make sure to look at it again!)

 ## Language

 Eastern Diamondback has two additions atop regular Diamondback.
 The language is